The thinking and the people behind The Centre for Legal Leadership (CLL).

 Why the name Centre for Legal Leadership?

-Quite simply, because we offer leadership to the in-house legal community.
+Quite simply, because we look to be the forum where in-house legal leaders exchange thoughts and views to others within the in-house legal community.

 What other services do you provide?